arseniigorkin/pckgchecker/README.md

 Deleted modules will appear in the list for the next minute.

-If you click on _"Information"_ you will see a DEMO of how the information.
+If you click on _"Information"_ button next to each module, you will see a DEMO information.
 It has a link to the module's page in the CPAN website and a version number.

 Also: if the module is active its icon in this dialogue will be colour, if delete - greyscale.